JKBarden/Software-Development-Lifecycle/README.md

 # Software-Development-Lifecycle
-## CS-250 course taken at SNHU going over the Agile Method for project management.
+<sub> CS-250 course taken at SNHU going over the Agile Method for project management.

-### "essential questions” for the Computer Science program
+### "Essential questions” for the Computer Science program

 Q: How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?